 Top candidates will be interviewed initially via phone by February, second interviews will be completed through zoom or in- person at the University of Chicago Medical Campus in March of the application year.
 All interviews will include behavioral, clinical questions, and patient scenarios.
 Please be prepared to discuss research ideas and to demonstrate patient interactions and treatment plans.

 The completed application should be forwarded no later than January 31st of the corresponding year through the APTA, RF-PTCAS application process.
-Please contact the program director for any other questions/concerns.

 Michael Maninang, PT, DScPT, DPT, MHS, MBA, MOMT